 Contributing Writer: Gary Austin

 About: A native of the Haliburton oil camps in Oklahoma, Texas and California, Gary Austin is the founder and original director of LA’s legendary Groundling Theatre.
 He is currently creative director for all courses and shows at Gary Austin Workshops.
 An acclaimed singer/songwriter, Gary’s contributions to the world of Country music include songs in film and television, as well as opening for Charlie Daniels, Sweethearts of the Rodeo and The Marshall Tucker Band, among others.
 A Legend in his own right, Gary’s column “Austin’s Legends” is a sounding board for all things Texas and Country.

 Likes: Trains, Texas outlaw songwriters, dogs, old pickup trucks, black Gibson guitars, beer, & providing the world with quality improvisational theatre.

-Contributing Writer: Brian Rock
+Staff Writer: Brian Rock